-• Reduced sensation for one or both partners during intercourse
+• Reduced sensation during intercourse

-• Difficulty using tampons and other feminine hygiene products
+• Difficulty using feminine hygiene products

 At Millennial Plastic Surgery, Dr. David Shokrian wants to help you recapture your self-confidence and restore your sex life with a vaginoplasty procedure.
 Whether your vaginal laxity results from childbirth, aging, weight loss or genetics, Dr. Shokrian can correct it using a vaginal rejuvenation procedure.

 Vaginoplasty is completed under general anesthesia.
 Once the patient has been numbed, the surgeon makes a small incision on the posterior floor of the vaginal canal.
 Through the incision in the mucosa, the surgeon can tighten the underlying stretched muscles using sutures.
 Childbirth places an immense amount of pressure on the vaginal muscles, and they may not recover to their original tightness, especially after delivering multiple children.
 Tightening the inner muscles provide an immediate change in the diameter of the vaginal canal, creating an instant improvement in vaginal laxity.

 Once the muscles have been tightened, any excess skin is removed from the inner vagina.
 Muscle tears during childbirth can lead to the formation of scar tissue that makes intercourse uncomfortable and painful, so any scar tissue will be removed.
 After all the excess tissue has been removed, the mucosa is sutured shut using dissolvable stitches.
 The procedure lasts between one and two hours.

 Recovery and Results